GilbertQue/Fabric/README.md

 **"Blog - Get Files and Table Sizes"** Gets the storage size for all your files and table sizes for Lakehouses and Warehouses.

+**"Blog - Reading and Write different Lakehouses"** Shows you how to read from a Lakehouse A in Workspace A and write to Lakehouse B in Workspace B